ukaea/powerbalance/docs/modelica/wasteheat/wasteheat_package.md

 The settable user input values for this model are given, alongside their default values:

 - Waste power from other models (1000 W)
-- Height of room
-- Length of room
 - Width of room
 - Efficiency of Waste Heat system (0.8)
 - simulation stop time (60 s)